Skipolo/Skipolo.github.io/posts/hello-world.md

 ## Conclusion

-This census provides but a glimpse into the rich tapestry of our realm.
-As we continue to document and analyze the growth of our nations, we remain committed to providing accurate and timely information to all citizens of Skyfall.
+This census provides but a glimpse into the growing shadow of civilization.
+As we continue to document their expansion and the resulting destruction, we remain committed to recording the truth of their impact upon the world.

-*May the winds of prosperity continue to guide our nations forward.*
+*May the earth remember what they have forgotten.*